Testing for Accessibility

 Many accessibility users do not have vision problems, but they still use the keyboard instead of a mouse due to physical discomfort or disabilities.

-The following list provides a high-level overview of the accessibility features that you should test after customizing applications in PeopleSoft Application Designer:
+The following list provides a high-level overview of the accessibility layout features that you should test after customizing applications in PeopleSoft Application Designer:

 Can users complete tasks using only the keyboard?